 As the name suggests, it's a tutorial, but it's still pretty cool.
 When you press the buttons at the side, there will be a transition animation to show a different side of the cube.

-Third explorer - Mr Body
+Mr Body Explorer

-There are also restrictions for the VR goggles where the minimum size for the phone is 123mm, and the maximum size is 158mm.
+There are restrictions for the VR goggles where the minimum size for the phone is 123mm, and the maximum size is 158mm.